-Honeyclients: Turning the tables
+Honeyclients: turning the tables

 The problem with passive honeypots

-How honeyclients fight back
+How honeyclients work

 High vs. low interaction